starryknight620/Datadog-API-Shell/README.md

 A few handy Shell scripts leveraging the Datadog API and cURL

 ##Pre-requisites

--A working terminal with cURL working
+-A working terminal with cURL installed

 -(Optional) jq installed to parse your JSON output